Edited by Alyssa Middleton • Last updated: April 15, 2026

 - In the evening and on weekends.
 One-year students are often working professionals who need to take classes outside of traditional daytime hours.

 - For three semesters in a row.
-Many undergraduate and graduate students only take classes in the spring and fall.
-But as an advanced social work student, you’ll likely take classes during the summer and/or winter, as well.
-Typically, summer and winter semesters are shorter than fall and spring semesters.
+Many students only take classes in the spring and fall.
+But as an advanced standing student, you’ll likely take classes during the summer and winter as well.
+Summer and winter semesters are typically shorter than fall and spring.

 - Online.
-Some schools offer hybrid or totally online MSW programs.
-This means that you may be able to listen to lectures and interact with your peers when and where works best for you.
+Some schools offer hybrid or fully online MSW programs, which means you may be able to listen to lectures and interact with peers when and where works best for you.

 The Importance of Choosing an Accredited Program